andreipopi/JsonSchemaToRDF/README.md

 # JsonTurtleParser
-This component of the Data Publishing pipeline takes as input a json file and returns the equivalent .ttl file.
+Takes as input a json file and returns the equivalent .ttl file; it is part of the Data Publishing pipeline.

 # Useful links:
 - mobility data bike sharing system json schemas: https://github.com/MobilityData/gbfs-json-schema